Mills Extreme Vehicles: Trek 4x4

 The Trek 4x4 is a single donor kit based on Range Rover Classic running gear but mounted midships.
 It was introduced in August 2005 and aimed at the off-road enthusiast, with improved ground clearance, approach, and departure angles, and reduced overall weight compared to donor.
 As well as being featured in Kit Car (May '06) & Total Kit Car (July '06), it was also featured in Total Off-Road, and sold in the Netherlands in addition to the UK, though production ceased in 2006.

 R3

-The R3, introduced in June 2007, shares the same unconventional seating & mechanical layout combination first seen in the McLaren F1, i.e. three seat with central driver position, mid/rear engine, RWD car.
+The R3, introduced in June 2007, shares the same unconventional seating & mechanical layout combination first seen in the McLaren F1, i.e. three seats with central driver position, mid/rear engine, RWD car.
 It was powered by a 2.5L Ford Duratek V6 engine.
-No longer in production.
+The R3 is no longer in production.

 Open Wheel Performance Vehicles

 R2

 Electric kit car commissioned as a promotional vehicle by a company to showcase their products as well as challenging pre-conceived notions about electric vehicles, in terms of type and performance.
 To that end, the R2 (also known as the Electric Sports Car) was an open two-seater with high-performance (4.5 sec 0–60 time was the aim); it made its public debut at The National Kit Car Show at Stoneleigh on 4 May 2008.